arslanalidev/knowledge-notes/NodeJS.md

 I had resolved this issue by using the following steps.

-- Press windows key plus R on your keyboard to open the run command box and type this `resmon.exe`
+- Press `windows key + R` on your keyboard to open the run command box and type this `resmon.exe`

-- click OK to open resource monitor
+- click `OK` to open resource monitor
-- In the monitor, navigate to CPU tab
+- In the monitor, navigate to `CPU` tab
-- Under Associated Handles in the search box, copy the path to the file or folder in question and paste it in there
+- Under `Associated Handles` in the search box, copy the path to the file or folder in question and paste it in there
-- Click on the search icon
+- Click on the `search icon`
 - You should be able to see all the programs using the file or folder right-click each and end-process